Lotame/docs/lightning-tag/detailed-reference.md

 #### Auto Run Flag

-The `autoRun` boolean is defaulted `true` and runs the Lotame data collection and targeting retrieval is run immediately after the script is loaded.
-By default it is `true` so those functions run automatically after the script is loaded.
-If set to `false` control is left to the client's website to fire data collection and targeting using the `collect()` and `page()` methods described lower on this document.
+The `autoRun` boolean is defaulted `true` and runs the Lotame data collection and targeting retrieval immediately after the script is loaded.
+If set to `false` control is left to the client's website to fire data collection and targeting using the `collect()` and `page()` methods described later on this document.

 A use-case for setting this to `false` is if you want to get the customer's consent before enabling the data collection and targeting to run.